walmartlabs/concord-website/docs/processes-v2/migration.md

 Starting from version 1.57.0, Concord introduces a new runtime for process execution.

-The new runtime's features requires changes in flows and plugins.
+The new runtime features require changes in flows and plugins.
 That's why initially it will be an opt-in feature - both v1 and v2 versions will coexist for foreseeable future.